-- 22.3.933.2.3.5 Opportunities for renewable and alternative energy generation and delivery systems will be identified and supported at appropriate scales subject to compatibility with surrounding land uses, including but are not limited to:

-- -aa.
-Low carbon district energy heating and cooling systems;

-- .bb.
-Microgrids;

-- -ec.
-Renewable energy (e.g., solar, wind);

-- .dd.
-Ground source heat pumps;

-- .ee.
-Air source heat pumps; and,

-- -ff.
-Geothermal.

-- 22.3.943.2.3.6 The potential for largelarger-scale solar photovoltaic installation locations, such as car parking structures, corporate buildings, residential and commercial rooftops, will be identified. - 22.3.953.2.3.7 The City will work with community and business partners to explore opportunities for on-site technologies that re-use waste heat and generate energy from waste recovery.
-Where opportunities exist to promote the inclusion of waste heat generation or recovery, the City will consider the offer of necessary utility rights-of-way. - The City will study and develop a Business Case jointly with the Region, the Province, utilities, and private power generating companies for the City to facilitate and support the implementation of alternative and renewable energy systems, including district energy systems, Through this work, potential coordination and partnerships with the Region, the Province, utilities utility companies, and private power generating companies will be explored. - 22.3.973.2.3.9 Strategies The City will work to investigate and develop strategies to address and remove barriers to participation in renewable energy programs will be investigated and developed by the City. . - 22.3.983.2.3.10 The City will develop District Energy Ready Guidelines and will require district energy systems to be incorporated into all major growth and intensification areas including Centres and Boulevards. - 22.3.993.2.3.11 The use of waste heat from large facilities will be encouraged as an opportunity to supply heating and cooling to buildings through waste heat power or combined heat and power district systems. - 22.3.1003.2.3.12 Where the feasibility of district energy has been demonstrated, the City in consultation with appropriate partners may identify potential district energy areas.
-Newnew development in these potential district energy areas will be designed to be district energy ready. - Where a district energy system is in place, new development will be encouraged to connect to the district energy system, and new municipal buildings will connect to the district energy system. - 22.3.1023.2.3.14 The City will support the identification and development of Regional renewable natural gas resources, such as but not limited to anaerobic digestion of food scraps and waste decomposition. - 3.2.3.15 The City will work with the Region to investigate opportunities to use sewer pipe heat within District Energy systems.
+- 3.2.3.5 Opportunities for renewable and alternative energy generation and delivery systems will be identified and supported at appropriate scales subject to compatibility with surrounding land uses, including but are not limited to: - a.
+Low carbon district energy heating and cooling systems; - b.
+Microgrids; - c.
+Renewable energy (e.g., solar, wind); - d.
+Ground source heat pumps; - e.
+Air source heat pumps; and, - f.
+Geothermal. - 3.2.3.6 The potential for larger-scale solar photovoltaic installation locations, such as car parking structures, corporate buildings, residential and commercial rooftops, will be identified. - 3.2.3.7 The City will work with community and business partners to explore opportunities for on-site technologies that re-use waste heat and generate energy from waste recovery.
+Where opportunities exist to promote the inclusion of waste heat generation or recovery, the City will consider the offer of necessary utility rights-of-way. - 3.2.3.8 The City will study and develop a Business Case jointly with the Region, the Province, utilities, and private power generating companies for the

+City to facilitate and support the implementation of alternative and renewable energy systems, including district energy systems.
+Through this work, potential coordination and partnerships with the Region, the Province, utility companies, and private power generating companies will be explored.

-- 3.2.3.16 The City will require the preparation of a Community Energy Plan when preparing a new or updating an existing Secondary Plan, which will identify how the Secondary Plan supports the goals and targets of the CEERP. - 3.2.3.17 The City will require the preparation of an Integrated Energy Plan in support of Precinct Plans, which will identify how the Precinct Plan supports the goals and targets of the Community Energy and Emissions Reduction Plan. - 22.3.1033.2.3.18 Priority may give priority be given to development applications that incorporate renewable energy and district energy infrastructure. - 3.2.3.19 Planning and development applications may be required to submit a background energy study or plan as a component of a complete application, such as an Energy Management Plan, as per the Implementation policies of Brampton Plan.
+- 3.2.3.9 The City will work to investigate and develop strategies to address and remove barriers to participation in renewable energy programs. - 3.2.3.10 The City will develop District Energy Ready Guidelines and will require district energy systems to be incorporated into all major growth and intensification areas including Centres and Boulevards. - 3.2.3.11 The use of waste heat from large facilities will be encouraged as an opportunity to supply heating and cooling to buildings through waste heat power or combined heat and power district systems. - 3.2.3.12 Where the feasibility of district energy has been demonstrated, new development in these district energy areas will be designed to be district energy ready. - 3.2.3.13 Where a district energy system is in place, new development will be encouraged to connect to the district energy system, and new municipal buildings will connect to the district energy system. - 3.2.3.14 The City will support the identification and development of Regional renewable natural gas resources, such as but not limited to anaerobic digestion of food scraps and waste decomposition. - 3.2.3.15 The City will work with the Region to investigate opportunities to use sewer pipe heat within District Energy systems. - 3.2.3.16 The City will require the preparation of a Community Energy Plan when preparing a new or updating an existing Secondary Plan, which will identify how the Secondary Plan supports the goals and targets of the CEERP. - 3.2.3.17 The City will require the preparation of an Integrated Energy Plan in support of Precinct Plans, which will identify how the Precinct Plan supports the goals and targets of the Community Energy and Emissions Reduction Plan. - 3.2.3.18 Priority may be given to development applications that incorporate renewable energy and district energy infrastructure. - 3.2.3.19 Planning and development applications may be required to submit a background energy study or plan as a component of a complete application, such as an Energy Management Plan, as per the Implementation policies of Brampton Plan.
 All major development will be required to submit an Energy Management Plan including an assessment of the feasibility of implementing alternative and renewable energy systems in accordance with the policies of this Plan.